googleapis/google-cloud-cpp/doc/adr/2022-05-06-customers-must-type-experimental-to-access-experimental-features.md

-**Title**: customers must type `[Ee]xperimental` to access experimental features.
+**Title**: customers must type `experimental` to access experimental features.

 **Status**: accepted

 **Context**: From time-to-time we need to add experimental features to existing libraries.
 These may be:

-- Improvements or additions that do not have a stable API, normally we have a period with new libraries where we let the API stabilize, but we have no such luxury when adding APIs to a GA library.
+- Improvements or additions that do not have a stable API.
+Normally we have a period with new libraries where we let the API stabilize, but we have no such luxury when adding APIs to a GA library.
-- Features of a service that are released as "beta" or "EAP", or otherwise not GA, we may want to give folks access to that feature, but again the API might change, or the underlying feature may be completely removed.
+- Features of a service that are released as "beta" or "EAP", or otherwise not GA.
+We may want to give folks access to that feature, but again the API might change, or the underlying feature may be completely removed.

 Making changes to GA libraries *implies*, unless we take additional measures,